AIoT-Group-UoP/crossai/README.md

 > It delivers Explainable AI (XAI) mechanisms for interpreting the AI models' exports to actual exports of interest, as well as functionalities and algorithms for measuring the models' Trustworthiness and Robustness.

-The implementation is based on the following study:
+The implementation has been applied to the following study:

 > Tzamalis, Pantelis, Andreas Bardoutsos, Dimitris Markantonatos, Christoforos Raptopoulos, Sotiris Nikoletseas, Xenophon Aggelides, and Nikos Papadopoulos.
 "End-to-end Gesture Recognition Framework for the Identification of Allergic Rhinitis Symptoms."
 In 2022 18th International Conference on Distributed Computing in Sensor Systems (DCOSS), pp. 25-34.
 IEEE, 2022.

-Next steps: Add Generative AI State-of-the-Art Neural Network Topologies.
+Next steps: To add Generative AI State-of-the-Art Neural Network Topologies.

 ## Citing CrossAI